 Storing Bird Houses for Winter

 After cleaning and repairs, it is easy to put your bird houses away for the winter.

 - Dry each house thoroughly for several days in a cool indoor location so there is no possibility of mold or mildew developing.

 - Seal each house separately in a plastic bag to protect it from additional moisture, insects, or other pests during the winter.

 - Store the house in a dry, safe location where it will not be damaged.
 Avoid stacking houses on top of one another or placing them in a location where they may fall or be crushed by other items.

 Converting bird houses to winter bird roost boxes is easy and helps provide safe winter shelters for birds.
 Some bird houses are designed to convert to roost boxes, and if those are the houses you use, follow the manufacturer's instructions for conversion.
 If you have only a basic bird house and wish to convert it to a winter roost box, you can do so after it has been cleaned and repaired.

 - If possible, remove the front panel of the house with the entrance hole and invert it so the hole is closer to the bottom of the house than the top.
 Because warm air rises, this will keep more heat inside the house.

-- Block most of the upper and lower ventilation holes in the bird house to help trap heat inside the structure to keep birds warm.
+- Block most of the upper and lower ventilation holes in the house to help trap heat inside the structure to keep birds warm.
 Small pieces of foam can be cut to fit under the eaves of the house or to plug holes.
-Silicone gel can be smoothed along the outside of the house's seams to seal even tiny cracks, and it will prevent moisture from getting into the house.
+Smooth silicone gel along the outside of the house's seams to seal even tiny cracks, and it will prevent moisture from getting into the house.

 - Use a dark shingle or similar cover on the roof of the bird house to darken it.
 Not only will this provide additional insulation, but the darker color will trap more solar heat each day.
 Allow the cover to overhang the entrance more than a typical roof to provide better protection from snow and rain.